nv-intl/nv-intl.github.io/_wiki/itt.md

 ---
-title: ITT
+title: ITT Inc.
 ---

-The U.S. based manufacturer ITT produces image intensifier tubes both for the U.S. military (See [Omni contracts](/wiki/omni) as well as aimed at the civilian market.
+The U.S. based manufacturer ITT produces image intensifier tubes both for the U.S. military (See [Omni contracts](/wiki/omni)) as well as aimed at the civilian market.

 ## F9800 Series